 ACTS OF ENGAGEMENT

-Each week, you also must commit at least one act of engagement on Twitter by either:
+Each week, you also must commit at least one act of engagement on Twitter by:

-- Introducing your followers to interesting articles from the worlds of media and/or technology; or
+- Introducing your followers to interesting articles from the worlds of media and/or technology; while also

 How to find interesting links?
 You can choose content from digital journalism blogs like Nieman Journalism Lab, Poynter, Columbia Journalism Review, Mashable, Lost Remote, Tech Crunch; or from individual digital journalists like Brian Stelter, Hannah Wise, Amanda Zamora, Wesley Lowery, Elise Hu, Jennifer Brandel, Monica Guzman, the list goes on …